nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the data file

 PROperty data are saved automatically as a [JSON](#technical-terms) file `[JAR file location]/data/property.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing that data file with valid inputs only.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, PROperty will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If your changes to the data file results in an invalid format, PROperty may not load the data and will reset the `property.json` file after you exit application.
+Hence, it is recommended to make a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the PROperty to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the PROperty to behave in unexpected ways (e.g. if a value entered is outside of the acceptable range, or manually add tags not stated in the glossary, etc).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

 [_Back to Top_](#table-of-contents)